-5 reasons why you should hangout at Hub 350
+5 reasons why you should hangoutat Hub 350

 #4 – Exclusive Events

-From career fairs to hackathons, from major conferences to global networking opportunities, Hub350 hosts world-class
+From career fairs to hackathons, from major conferences to global networking opportunities, Hub350 hosts world-class events.

 #3 – High-Speed Wi-Fi